j23039278-netizen/COS30049_Group5/ReadMe.md

 - Light / Dark mode toggle
 - Export results as JSON or CSV
 - **Dynamic explanation** — natural-language breakdown of why a message was classified, based on confidence, risk score, keyword count, URLs, and exclamation frequency
-- Responsive design — accessible on desktop and mobile (same WiFi)

 ---